rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tommy_s_margarita.md

 ![](/cocktail-images/tommy_s_margarita.jpeg)

-## Directions for how to make a Tommy's margarita
+## Directions for how to make the Tommy's margarita

 1. Combine 60 ml of Tequila agave 100% reposado, 30 ml of Fresh lime juice (Persiano), and 30 ml of Agave syrup (1/2 water + 1/2 agave nectar) in a cocktail shaker.
 2. Add ice to the cocktail shaker.